 COLOR GIRL DIARY 106.

-Woke up late, around 11:30.
-Started cleaning out my closet.
+I woke up late, around 11:30.
+I started cleaning out my closet.
 The only thing left I have to do is clean out my drawers.

-I had chilli, salad w/ avocado, baked cookies, drunk wine.
+I had chili, salad w/ avocado, baked cookies, drunk wine.

 Started working on a business plan.

 Watched some Dave Chappelle & a little of Grease.

 Spent quality time with friends and fell asleep.

 First day back on the job.

 I spent quality time with my best friend Jenna.

 We had funny and intimate conversations about our past and futures.
 I can’t wait to see what’s in store for both of us.